yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/README.md

 - Don't be afraid to make a PR!

 ### How to make PR
-1. Fork Repo on Web Page
+1. Fork Repo on Web Page.
-2. Make your changes on your forked repo
+2. Make your changes on your forked repo.
-3. Make Pull Request to master
+3. Make Pull Request to master.

 Hack on!